Sawai Jai Singh: Jai Singh and the Marathas

 In 1732, Jai Singh was for the last time, appointed Subahdar of Malwa (1732–1737), during which time he petitioned Muhammad Shah to compromise with the Marathas under Shahu, who remembered the positive relationship between the late Jai Singh I and his own grandfather, Shivaji.
 For this sensible advice, coupled with anti–Jai Singh rhetoric at the Mughal court at Delhi, as well as Muhammad Shah's inability to assert his own will, Jai Singh was removed from his post while the Mughals decided on war.
-In this regard, Jai Singh II was practically the last subahdar of Malwa, as Nizam-ul-Mulk Asaf Jah, who replaced him in 1737, met with most discomfiting failure at the hands of the Peshwa, resulting with the ceding of the whole of Malwa to the Marathas (Treaty of Duraha, Saturday 7 January 1738).
+In this regard, Jai Singh II was practically the last subahdar of Malwa, as Nizam-ul-Mulk, Asaf Jah I, who replaced him in 1737, met with most discomfiting failure at the hands of the Peshwa, resulting with the ceding of the whole of Malwa to the Marathas (Treaty of Duraha, Saturday 7 January 1738).

-Exploiting the weakening of the Mughal state, the Persian raider Nadir Shah defeated the Mughals at Karnal (13 February 1739) and finally sacked Delhi (11 March, same year).
+Exploiting the weakening of the Mughal state, the Persian raider Nader Shah defeated the Mughals at Karnal (13 February 1739) and finally sacked Delhi (11 March, same year).
 Through this period of turmoil, Jai Singh remained in his own state—but he was not idle.
 Foreseeing the troubled time ahead, Jai Singh II initiated a program of extensive fortification within the thikanas under Jaipur.
 To this day, most of the later fortifications around the former Jaipur state, are attributed to the reign of Jai Singh II.

 Militarization

 Jai Singh increased the size of his ancestral kingdom by annexing lands from the Mughals and rebel chieftains—sometimes by paying money and sometimes through war.
 The most substantial acquisition was of Shekhawati, which also gave Jai Singh the most able recruits for his fast-expanding army.

-According to an estimate by Jadunath Sarkar, Jai Singh's regular army did not exceed 40,000 men, which would have cost about 60 lakhs a year, but his strength lay in the large number of artillery and copious supply of munitions which he was careful to maintain and his rule of arming his foot with matchlocks instead of the traditional Rajput sword and shield - He had the wisdom to recognize early the change which firearms had introduced in Indian warfare and to prepare for himself for the new war by raising the fire-power of his army to the maximum, he thus anticipated the success of later Indian rulers like Mirza Najaf Khan, Mahadji Sindhia and Tipu Sultan.
-Jai Singh's experimental weapon, the Jaivana, which he created prior to the shift of his capital to Jaipur, remains the largest wheeled cannon in the world.
-In 1732, Jai Singh, as governor of Malwa, maintained a force of 30,000 soldiers, split evenly into horsemen and foot-musketeers.
+According to an estimate by Jadunath Sarkar, Jai Singh's regular army did not exceed 40,000 men, which would have cost about 60 lakhs a year, but his strength lay in the large number of artillery and copious supply of munitions which he was careful to maintain and his rule of arming his foot with matchlocks instead of the traditional Rajput sword and shield - He had the wisdom to recognize early the change which firearms had introduced in Indian warfare and to prepare for himself for the new war by raising the fire-power of his army to the maximum, he thus anticipated the success of later Indian rulers like Mirza Najaf Khan, Mahadaji Shinde and Tipu Sultan.
+Jai Singh's experimental weapon, Jaivana Cannon, which he created prior to the shift of his capital to Jaipur, remains the largest wheeled cannon in the world.
+In 1732, Jai Singh, as governor of Malwa, maintained a force of 30,000 soldiers, split evenly into horsemen and foot-Musketeers.
 This figure does not include his contingents in the Subahs of Agra and Ajmer or in his own dominions and fort garrisons.